Explore some of these museums in Cape Ann close to Atlantis Oceanfront Inn hotel in Gloucester during your next stay with us.

-The summer home of Henry Davis Sleeper, an interior designer and collector, who began building his retreat in 1907.
+The Beauport, Sleeper-McCann House is the summer home of Henry Davis Sleeper, an interior designer and collector, who began building his retreat in 1907.
 The house grew to 40 rooms filled with a collection that includes period furniture, colored glass, ceramics and curiosities.
 Open June thru October, with guided tours 10am to 5pm Tuesday – Saturday.

-A Maritime heritage museum featuring a touch tank, working marine railway, boatbuilding projects, the Schooners Ardelle and Adventure and interactive exhibits highlighting Gloucester Harbor’s past, present and future.
+Maritime Gloucester is a heritage museum featuring a touch tank, working marine railway, boatbuilding projects, Gloucester Schooner’s Ardelle and Adventure, and interactive exhibits highlighting Gloucester Harbor’s past, present, and future.

 The Sargent House Museum was the 1782 home of Judith Sargent-Murray.
 The museum is a fine example of high-style Georgian domestic architecture.
 Open Friday, Saturday and Sunday, 12pm – 4pm from Memorial Day through Labor Day.

 The Essex Shipbuilding Museum features lectures, exhibits, demonstrations of traditional boatbuilding methods.
 The museum collection has 8,000 objects and over 3,000 photographs that embody Essex’s shipbuilding history.